 Salvation means being saved from the penalty of our sins.
 God created Adam and Eve perfect.
-But they chose to sin and thus the sin sickness infected all their descendants (Genesis 3).
-Humans broke “the law of righteousness” (Rom.
-9:31).
-And because of that they were sentenced to death “For the wages of sin is death” (Romans 6:23).
+But they chose to sin and thus the sin sickness infected them and all their descendants (Genesis 3).
+Since humans broke “the law of righteousness” (Romans 9:31), they were sentenced to death “For the wages of sin is death” (Romans 6:23).
+But the Lord in His infinite mercy planned a way of salvation through Jesus Christ.
+What did Jesus Christ do to save us?

 First: He paid the just penalty for our transgressions because He loves us.
 “For God so loved the world that He gave His only begotten Son, that whoever believes in Him should not perish but have everlasting life” (John 3:16).

-Second: He kept the law perfectly to become “the Lord our rightoussness” (Jer.
-23:6) and make it possible for us to overcome as well.
+Second: He kept the law perfectly to become “the Lord our rightoussness” (Jeremiah 23:6) and make it possible for us to overcome as well.

-Christ not only redeems us from sin but He gives us the victory over the power of sin.
+Thus, Christ not only redeems us from sin but He gives us the victory over the power of sin.
 “But thanks be to God, which giveth us the victory through our Lord Jesus Christ” (1 Corinthians 15:57).
-Jesus restores us to favor with God and to His original condition of perfection by the mighty power of God working in our hearts (Rom.
-7:25).
-The believer cay proclaim, “I can do all things through Christ who strengthens me” (Philippians 4:13).
+Jesus restores us to favor with God and to His original condition of perfection by His mighty power working in our hearts (Romans 7:25).
+So, the believer cay triumphantly proclaim, “I can do all things through Christ who strengthens me” (Philippians 4:13).

 Check out our Bible Answers page for more information on a variety of topics.